gcruzsolano/prep/README.md

 humanity by covering it up with an anonymous avatar.
 Digital recess helps combat this in a fun way.

-For instructors and teacher assistants this bit of time at the end of class provides a moment to review the class together, provide feedback, pay, and sometimes meet with a parent or two briefly.
+For instructors and teacher assistants this bit of time at the end of class provides a moment to review the class together, provide feedback, pay staff rebates, and sometimes meet with a parent or two briefly.

 ## Prep Mini-Projects